 Though this pack's claimed weight is 4 pounds 14 ounces (4.94 on our scale), it carries surprisingly light.
 Despite its incredibly durable fabric and solid back panel, the pack felt comparable in weight to the Osprey Renn 65, since it carries so well.
 We were surprised by how light this pack feels when it is on.
 It is on the heavier end of the spectrum out of the packs in this review, but it feels as light as the Osprey Aura 65 AG.
 Both of these packs are burly and provide lots of support while remaining light on the back.

 Pockets = 15 L

 Lid = 10 L

 Regarding design, the Bora gets the highest of marks.
 The pack is sleek, with enough pockets to keep you organized, but not too many to become confusing.
-This top loading pack is super spacious inside and has a sneaky side zipper for access to the middle of the pack without having to unpack everything from the top.
+This top loading pack is super spacious inside and has a sneaky side zipper for access to the middle without having to unpack everything from the top.
 The outside pocket is large enough to store extra clothes or gear but doesn't add bulk to the pack itself.
-We also liked how large the brain was — it can store tons of smaller items without feeling overstuffed.
-No pack comes close to the Bora as far as features go, but this sleek pack comes at a high price.
-For a more reasonably priced pack with a great design, the Thule Versant 60 comes closest to the Bora in this metric.
+We also liked how large the brain was — it can stow tons of smaller items without feeling overstuffed.
+No model comes close to the Bora as far as features go, but this sleek pack comes at a high price.
+For a more reasonably priced option with a great design, the Thule Versant 60 comes closest to the Bora in this metric.

 The Arc'teryx Bora is a well-padded and comfortable women's specific backpacking backpack that offers a multitude of fitting adjustments.
 While it is expensive and very spacious, it has technical details in design and features that will appeal to the experienced backpacker.
 This pack is the Lamborghini of backpacking packs and the price reflects the attention to detail that went into designing it.